 Having the right clothes in your hot yoga class can make all the difference when it comes to how comfortable you are going to feel during your session.
 It is recommended that you avoid wearing any fabrics that absorb sweat such as cotton, since this material will quickly stick to your skin and feel heavy and uncomfortable.
 The best clothes to wear to a hot yoga class are shorts or capris with a tank top or sports bra made out of sweat wicking material.

 This is a good tip for beginners who are still learning to handle the extreme conditions of a hot yoga class.
 Standing by the door allows you to make a quick exit should you feel the need to during class.
 This will also give you the periodic breath of cool air every time someone opens the door, which can really boost your stamina later in the session.

 In hot yoga you sweat a whole lot, which is why having an extra towel around to wipe up any excess sweat is always a good idea.
 This will keep you relatively dry and comfortable during your session.
 You might also want to have a towel to lay out on top of your mat during the session, to avoid slipping during your poses.
 Finally, it is best to keep a separate towel to use if you are planning to shower at the studio.

 By using these few tips, you will be helping yourself get the most out of any hot yoga session, and will quickly find that many of the challenges you face during a session are well worth the payoff in the end.
-For more information about hot yoga classes or other yoga related topics, feel free to check out or website, or follow us on Twitter or Facebook to receive our latest updates.
+For more information about hot yoga classes or other yoga related topics, learn more about our Yoga Teacher Training Vancouver program, or follow us on Twitter or Facebook to receive our latest updates.